 \section{Introduction}

-Advanced LIGO and Advanced Virgo~\citep{advancedligo,advancedvirgo} have detected hundreds of gravitational wave (GW) signals from mergers of compact objects during their third observing run (O3), covering a wide range of source masses~\citep{gwtc3,ogc4_Nitz_2023,venumadhav_2022_o3a,mehta2024newbinaryblackhole,wadekar2023newblackholemergers}.
+Advanced LIGO and Advanced Virgo~\citep{advancedligo,advancedvirgo} have detected hundreds of gravitational wave (GW) signals from the mergers of compact objects during their third observing run (O3), covering a wide range of source masses~\citep{gwtc3,ogc4_Nitz_2023,venumadhav_2022_o3a,mehta2024newbinaryblackhole,wadekar2023newblackholemergers}.
 Although the majority of these events are binary black hole (BBH) mergers, a handful of low-mass events fall within the binary neutron star (BNS) and neutron star–black hole (NSBH) mass ranges.
-These include GW170817~\citep{gw170817}, GW190425~\citep{GW190425} identified as BNS mergers, and GW200105, GW200115~\citep{nsbh_ligo}, and the recently observed GW230529~\citep{gw230529} in the fourth observing run of LIGO and Virgo, as NSBH mergers based primarily on their component masses.
-These detections have enabled the observations and constraints of several known features of compact binary systems, such as spin-induced precession of the binary’s orbit in GW190412~\citep{GW190412} and the presence of subdominant harmonics in GW190412 and GW190814~\citep{GW190412,gw190814}.
+These include GW170817~\citep{gw170817}, GW190425~\citep{GW190425} identified as BNS mergers, and GW200105, GW200115~\citep{nsbh_ligo}, and the two recently observed objects GW230529 and GW230518 ~\citep{gw230529,4gwtc,LIGOScientific:2025pvj} in the first part of the fourth observing run (O4a) of LIGO, identified as NSBH mergers based primarily on their component masses.
+These detections have enabled observations and constraints on several known features of compact binary systems, such as the spin-induced precession of the binary’s orbit in GW190412~\citep{GW190412, Hannam:2021pit, LIGOScientific:2025brd} and the presence of subdominant harmonics in GW190412 and GW190814~\citep{GW190412,gw190814}.

-Until the end of O3, there was no compelling observational evidence for orbital eccentricity in compact binary mergers in the low-mass systems such as NSBHs, BNSs, or even the lowest mass BBHs.
-However, recent analyses~\citep{Fei_2024, 2025arXiv250315393M,planas2025eccentricinspiralmergerringdownanalysisneutron} of GW200105 have indicated possible hints of eccentricity, marking it as the first NSBH event with potential eccentricity.
+Until the end of O3, there was no compelling observational evidence for orbital eccentricity in compact binary mergers in low-mass systems such as NSBHs, BNSs, or even low-mass BBHs.
+However, recent analyses of GW200105 have indicated possible hints of eccentricity, marking it as the first NSBH event with potential eccentricity~\citep{Fei_2024, 2025arXiv250315393M,planas2025eccentricinspiralmergerringdownanalysisneutron}.
 This observation challenges the assumption of an isolated binary origin and suggests a formation channel beyond standard binary evolution models~\citep{Zevin_2020,Zevin_2021,2gw190814_formation}.